OutSystems/docs-validation/templates/concept.md

 <li>What does this feature enable the reader to accomplish?

 <li>Optionally, you can add a link to another topic for context.
-But, it might be better to have that information as part of the recommended knowledge
+But, it might be better to have that information as part of the recommended knowledge.

-<li>Use graphics or screenshots to help the reader visualize what you are describing
+<li>Use graphics or screenshots to help the reader visualize what you are describing.
 </li>
 </ul>
    </td>